 It is widely known that Apple encrypts all the tracks in Apple Music with protection, so even the subscriber can only enjoy Apple Music on some selected devices.
 And worse yet, all the access to downloaded Apple Music will be lost if you unsubscribe the service or the subscription ends.
 Luckily, things changed thanks to the coming out of a magic Apple Music Converter, called NoteBurner iTunes Audio Converter.
 It's an all-in-one smart Apple Music downloader and converter, which is specially designed for Apple users to convert Apple Music songs to plain formats, like MP3, AAC, WAV, AIFF, FLAC, or ALAC format.
 With the help of this smart tool, you can easily get Apple Music songs in a common format like MP3 and save them on your devices forever.

 Step 2 Click the button "+" to add music, it will pop up a window, which will show you all of the songs you have downloaded from iTunes.
 You can choose any song you want to convert.

 Step 3 After the successful adding, please click the button "Setting" to choose the output format as you need, in the pop-up window, you can set output path, output quality, and output format including MP3, AAC, FLAC, AIFF, WAV, and ALAC.

 Step 4After completing the above steps, the final one is clicking the button "Convert".
 Just a few seconds, it will succeed.

-Once the conversion finishes, you can find the converted file by clicking the History button or directly going to the output folder set in Step 3.
+Once the conversion finishes, you can find the converted file by clicking the "Converted" button or directly going to the output folder set in Step 3.
 Now you can save and enjoy them anywhere anytime.